hci-a-if-its-2019/assignment-3-zahraayafni/README.md

  - **Reference**: Participant 1 [line 59], Participant 2 [line 18, 20, 26, and 34]
  - **Feedback**: Negative Feedback
  - **Incidence**: -
- - **Reason**: The name of button is not represents its function, the icon characters are not match between one and another, the background color is not suitable to its theme color, the promo can't be seen clearly
+ - **Reason**: The name of button is not really represents its function, the icon characters are not match between one and another, the background color is not suitable to its theme color, the promo can't be seen clearly
  - **Resolution**: Choose the best name for each menu button, fix icon, change the background color, and make the promos possible to pop up when clicked

 #### OBSERVATION 3